 Pin the image below if you like this Italian Chicken Vesuvio Recipe!

 Ok, let’s make this restaurant-style but homemade Italian Chicken Vesuvio!

-- ideally, it would be great if you have 2 pieces each of breasts, thighs, legs and wings
+- ideally, it would be great if you have two pieces each of breasts, thighs, legs, and wings

 - Salt – about 2 teaspoons